Active Inquirers, Lifelong and Confident Learners

 Learning Journeys form an integral part of the Science curriculum in NCPS.
-In making Science concepts relevant, the students are brought outdoors to various places in Singapore to allow them the opportunity to see, feel, touch and hear the natural environment.
-Such meaningful learning journeys will help students understand the scientific concepts behind what they observe in their surroundings.
+In making Science concepts relevant, our students are brought outdoors to various places in Singapore to allow them the opportunities to see, feel, touch and hear the natural environment.
+Such meaningful learning journeys will help students understand the scientific concepts behind what they have observe in their surroundings.

-For instance, the Primary 3 students visited the Singapore Zoo to learn more about the Animal Kingdom.
-They were tasked to complete a few online activities which were accessed via the smart devices.
+For instance, the Primary 3 students visited the Singapore Zoological Garden to learn more about the Animal Kingdom.
+They are tasked to complete a few online activities which were accessed via the smart devices.
 Through this experiential learning, students are given the opportunity to observe the characteristics of different animal groups such as mammals, birds and fish closely.
 Students also learnt to work collaboratively in groups and communicate their findings.